 The HL 820 revolution !

 The stopwatch HEUER microsplit ref.
 HL 820 is the first 1/100em second precision pocket electronical timer !
 A true revolution !
-This model was launched in 1973, two years after HEUER started to work with Ferrari which was looking for hight precision and accurate time device.
+This model was launched in 1972, one years after HEUER started to work with Ferrari which was looking for hight precision and accurate time device.
 At this time HEUER was managed by Jack Heuer, a real sport amator and electronical engineer, who developped the a “electronic departement”.

 The HL 820 is one of the first reference of the microsplit, the electronic range of pocket HEUER digital devices.
 It was made for professionnal and can be connected to external impulse sources devices (like photocells, starting gate, starting gun …).
 It features a “split mode” (to display an interval time) and a “taylor mode” (to time a lap) you can switch with a commutator.